briennekordis/tikTacToe/README.md

 ## Licensing Information

-This code was produced for the MITxPro's Full Stack Developer Course.
+This code was written for the MITxPro's Full Stack Developer Course.

 MIT License